Seattle mayor, police face questions over response to George Floyd protests, downtown turmoil

 Many demonstrators didn’t expect conditions to turn ugly so quickly.
 Jorge Barón, executive director of the Northwest Immigrant Rights Project, said he brought his two teenage daughters downtown for the rally.

-In a Sunday email to Durkan, he rejected the violence that occurred while also questioning the mayor’s account, saying it “seemed to seemed to suggest … that officers had only been trying to keep the bad actors away from the peaceful protesters” at Westlake Park.
+In a Sunday email to Durkan, he rejected the violence that occurred while also questioning the mayor’s account, saying it “seemed to suggest … that officers had only been trying to keep the bad actors away from the peaceful protesters” at Westlake Park.

 “I have to tell you that this account does not conform with what I saw yesterday,” Barón wrote, saying he and his daughters were blocked by police at Fourth Avenue and Olive Way.